-This is one of the foundation courses of the Project Lead the Way pre-engineering program.
-Students in this class will be introduced to the 3-D modeling design process using the professional software design program, Auto Desk Inventor.
-This course will use hands on activities based, project-based, problem-based activities as well as research.
-This course will not only benefit students interested in engineering, but also any students pursuing a career in the construction fields, designing fields, manufacturing areas, and any of the many technology related fields in our society.
-(Satisfies the fine arts requirements)
+Students in this class will be introduced to the 3-D modeling design process using the professional design program, AutoDesk Fusion 360.
+Students will also be introduced to 3D printing, rapid prototyping, precision manufacturing, and reverse engineering.
+This course will use hands-on activities and project-based, problem-based assignments.
+This course will not only benefit students interested in engineering, but also any students pursuing a career in construction, design, and manufacturing, and any of the many technology related fields in our society.

+(Satisfies the STEM credit and fine arts requirements)